 Can You Barbeque on Public Property in Spain?

 We’ve established that, provided you have an adequate amount of private outdoor space, you can legally barbeque in Spain, but what if you don’t?
 Or what if you’d rather take your barbeque with you when you go to a park, the beach, or walking or camping in your local woodland area?

 In short, outdoor barbeques and lighting fires is prohibited in much of Spain’s public spaces.
 This is because strict regulations and municipal decrees have put a stop to them, in a bid to prevent fires breaking out during the hot summer months across the country.
 That doesn’t mean it’s impossible though: in Malaga you can barbeque outside provided you have obtained written permission from the town hall, for example.
 And across Spain you will find recreation areas where barbeques are permitted; these are pre determined picnic spots, often in national parks.
 An online search engine would be the easiest way to find the closest of these spots to you.
 Try using the search terms “areas recreativas” or “merenderos” that “permiten barbacoas” (allow barbecues).

 Are you thinking of moving to Spain?
 Looking to buy your own Spanish apartment, a foreign bolt hole, or a luxury villa where you can barbeque on the terrace?
-Then why not get in touch with our local property experts, who are perfectly placed to assist you with your property search.
+Then why not get in touch with Right Casa, locally based estate agents on the Costa Del Sol who are perfectly placed to assist you with your property search.